1. Learn

 Choices, choices..

 So why would you choose the ICODE SLIX over, say, an NTAG213 chip.
 Perhaps two significant benefits : First is data retention.
 The NTAG213 is specified to hold data for 10 years.
-That's quite a long time of course but in some cases, say the verification of a car number plate, 10 years might start to look a bit thin.
+That's quite a long time of course but in some cases, say the verification of a car number plate, 10 years might start to look a bit short.
 The data retention spec on the ICODE SLIX is 50 years.

 Support for the ICODE SLIX / ISO/IEC 15693